Professional Development Opportunities

 The annual Leadership Institute offers lead teachers, coaches, and curriculum specialists the tools for developing and sustaining a successful implementation of Bridges in Mathematics, Number Corner, and Bridges Intervention.

-Keynote speakers include Alisa Simeral, Jennifer Bay-Williams, Marian Small, Mike Flynn, and Christopher Danielson.
+Keynote speakers include Alisa Simeral, Jennifer Bay-Williams, Marian Small, Mike Flynn, Christopher Danielson, and Graham Fletcher.

 Effective Coaching for Bridges Implementation